 The Easy Way (Add a USB Wireless Adapter)

-Adding a USB WiFi adapter/dongle is a easy and quick way to upgrade your laptop to 802.11ac.
+Adding a USB WiFi adapter/dongle is a quick and easy way to upgrade your laptop to 802.11ac.

 It is usually as simple as plugging the adapter into a USB slot and connecting to your WiFi.